 It could also be effective for new hires to be assigned a mentor that they feel comfortable with, who can support them and act as a liaison with other staff, particularly if challenges arise in the first few months.
 If individuals do not see themselves in the organization, it can be very alienating and discouraging, making employee turnover more likely.
-New hires, especially those who self-identify as belonging to a minority group, should be invited to give feedback on the onboarding process to improve its effectiveness for future employees.
+New hires, especially those who self-identify as belonging to a minority group, should be invited to give feedback on the onboarding process to improve its effectiveness for future employees.33 organization.34 The onboarding process is crucial as it sets the tone for new employees.
+Thus, every attempt to ensure and promote diversity, equity, and inclusion throughout this stage is imperative.

 The onboarding process itself should be inclusive and accommodations should be made as required.
-For example, an individual may need a computer with screen-reading software to complete orientation training materials which should be provided by the organization.
-The onboarding process is crucial as it sets the tone for new employees.
-Thus, every attempt to ensure and promote diversity, equity, and inclusion throughout this stage is imperative.
+For example, an individual may need a computer with screen-reading software to complete orientation training materials which should be provided by the

-&lt;sup>33 Przystanski, A. (2020).
+33 Przystanski, A. (2020).
 Making Employee Onboarding More Inclusive.
 Lattice. https://lattice.com/library/4-tips-for-making-employee-onboarding-more-inclusive